-James Seymour a Columbus, OH native, is incredibly excited to be a freshman trombone performance major at Northwestern University.
-James primarily studied with Jessica Sneeringer and Tim Anderson.
-He has performed with the Columbus Symphony Youth Orchestra, the Central Ohio Brass Band, the Columbus Youth Jazz Orchestra, and the Ohio All State Band.
+James Seymour, a Columbus, OH native, is extremely excited to be entering his sophomore year at Northwestern University.
+James has primarily studied with Jessica Sneeringer, Chris Davis, Doug Wright, Tim Higgins, Randy Hawes and Michael Mulcahy.
+He has performed with the Columbus Symphony Youth Orchestra, the Central Ohio Brass Band, the Columbus Youth Jazz Orchestra, the Northwestern University Symphonic Wind Ensemble and the Northwestern University Symphony Orchestra.
 He has taken part in several competitions, most notably the North American Brass Band Association Low Brass Technical Solo competition in 2014, placing second in the adult division.
-His non-musical interests include cycling, somewhat obsessively following both college and NFL football, and watching as much British television as he can.
+His non-musical interests include cycling, following college football, and somewhat obsessively watching British TV.

 Nick Kemp, Tenor Trombone

-Nick Kemp is a tenor trombonist completing his second year at Northwestern University, where he studies with Michael Mulcahy, Timothy Higgins, Doug Wright, Randall Hawes, and Christopher Davis.
-A native of Northern Virginia, Nick studied with National Symphony trombonist Barry Hearn in high school.
+Nick Kemp is a tenor trombonist completing his third year of study at Northwestern University, where he studies with Michael Mulcahy, Timothy Higgins, Doug Wright, Randall Hawes, and Christopher Davis.
+A native of Northern Virginia, Nick studied with National Symphony trombonist Barry Hearn before attending Northwestern.
 Other teachers significant to his development include Toby Oft, Mark Lusk, and Bruce Docherty.
 Nick is active as a freelancer in the greater Chicago area, performing engagements with diverse ensembles such as the Bill Porter Big Band and the Symphony of Oak Park and River Forest, the latter of which included performances of Vaughan Williams' Dona Nobis Pacem at Symphony Center in Chicago under Maestro Jay Friedman.
-Recent summer engagements have included orchestral experience with the World Youth Symphony Orchestra of Interlochen and the BUTI Young Artists' Orchestra, as well as individual study with Toby Oft and Nitzan Haroz.
+Recent summer engagements have included individual study with Toby Oft, Denson Paul Pollard, and Nitzan Haroz.

 Michael Cox, Tenor Trombone